Hellinus/hellinus.github.io_backup/_posts/Game Design/Notes/2024/2024-11-25-#047 Story Substance, Structure, Style and the Principles of Screenwriting - Part 2.md

 ## 3 Structure and Setting
 ### THE WAR ON CLICHÈ
+The source of all clichés can be traced to one thing and one thing alone: ***The writer does not know the world of his story.***

 ### SETTING
+**A story’s SETTING is four-dimensional**—Period, Duration, Location, Level of Conflict.

+- PERIOD is a story’s place in time.
+- DURATION is a story’s length through time.
+- LOCATION is a story’s place in space.
+- LEVEL OF CONFLICT is the story’s position on the hierarchy of human struggles.

 #### The Relationship Between Structure and Setting
+A story’s setting sharply defines and confines its possibilities.

+**A STORY must obey its own internal laws of probability.
+The event choices of the writer, therefore, are limited to the possibilities and probabilities within the world he creates.**

 ### THE PRINCIPLE OF CREATIVE LIMITATION
+The world of a story must be **small** enough that the mind of a single artist can surround the fictional universe it creates and come to know it in the same depth and detail that God knows the one He created.

+- A “small” world, however, does not mean a trivial world.
+- “Commanding knowledge” does not mean an extended awareness into every crevice of existence.

+> The irony of setting versus story is this: The larger the world, the more diluted the knowledge of the writer, therefore the fewer his creative choices and the more clichéd the story.
+The smaller the world, the more complete the knowledge of the writer, therefore the greater his creative choices.
+Result: a fully original story and victory in the war on cliché.

 ### RESEARCH
+The key to winning this war is research, taking the time and effort to acquire knowledge.

 #### Memory
+1. Lean back from your desk and ask, “What do I know from personal experience that touches on my characters’ lives?”
+2. Write them down.

 #### Imagination
+1. Lean back and ask, “What would it be like to live my character’s life hour by hour, day by day?”
+2. Write them down.

 #### Fact
+Writer’s block - You’re blocked because you have nothing to say.
+Cure: library.

+> Research must not become procrastination.
+Too many insecure talents spend years in study and never actually write anything.

 ### CREATIVE CHOICES
+Creativity is five to one, perhaps ten or twenty to one.

+**CREATIVITY means creative choices of inclusion and exclusion.**

+1. Sketch a list of five, ten, fifteen different scenes.
+2. On and on the list grows.
+You needn’t write out these scenes in full.
+3. Once you’ve exhausted your best ideas, survey your list, asking these questions: Which scene is truest to my characters?
+Truest to their world?
+And has never been on the screen quite this way before?
+This is the one you write into the screenplay.

+## 4 Structure and Genre
+### THE FILM GENRES
+1. **LOVE STORY.**
+    - Buddy Salvation: substitutes friendship for romantic love.
+2. **HORROR FILM.**
+    - the Uncanny: the source of horror is astounding but subject to “rational” explanation, such as beings from outer space, science-made monsters, or a maniac.
+    - the Supernatural: the source of horror is an “irrational” phenomenon from the spirit realm.
+    - the Super-Uncanny: the audience is kept guessing between the other two possibilities.
+3. **MODERN EPIC.**
+4. **WESTERN.**
+5. **WAR GENRE.**
+    - **Pro-war.**
+    - **Antiwar.**
+6. **MATURATION PLOT.**
+7. **REDEMPTION PLOT.** The film arcs on a moral change within the protagonist from bad to good.
+8. **PUNITIVE PLOT.** The good guy turns bad and is punished.
+9. **TESTING PLOT.** Stories of willpower versus temptation to surrender.
+10. **EDUCATION PLOT.** This genre arcs on a deep change within the protagonist’s view of life, people, or self from the negative (naive, distrustful, fatalistic, self-hating) to the positive (wise, trusting, optimistic, self-possessed).
+11. **DISILLUSIONMENT PLOT.** A deep change of worldview from the positive to the negative.
+12. **COMEDY.** Differing by the focus of comic attack and the degree of ridicule.
+    - **Parody.**
+    - **Satire.**
+    - **Sitcom.**
+    - **Romantic.**
+    - **Screwball.**
+    - **Farce.**
+    - **Black Comedy.**
+13. **CRIME.** From whose point of view do we regard the crime?
+    - **Murder Mystery.** (master detective’s POV).
+    - **Caper.** (master criminal’s POV).
+    - **Detective.** (cop’s POV).
+    - **Gangster.** (crook’s POV).
+    - **Thriller.** (victim’s POV).
+    - **Revenge Tale.** (victim’s POV).
+    - **Courtroom.** (lawyer’s POV).
+    - **Newspaper.** (reporter’s POV).
+    - **Espionage.** (spy’s POV).
+    - **Prison Drama.** (inmate’s POV).
+    - **Film Noir.** (POV of a protagonist who may be part criminal, part detective, part victim of a femme fatale).
+14. **SOCIAL DRAMA.**

+### THE RELATIONSHIP BETWEEN STRUCTURE AND GENRE

+### MASTERY OF GENRE

+### CREATIVE LIMITATIONS

+### MIXING GENRES

+### REINVENTING GENRES

+#### The Western
+#### The Psycho-Drama
+#### The Love Story

+### THE GIFT OF ENDURANCE

+## 5 Structure and character

+## 6 Structure and Meaning